jacobenget/jacobenget.github.io/docs/index.md

 I led canoe camping trips to the wilderness of [BWCA](https://www.fs.usda.gov/recarea/superior/recarea/?recid=84168) with extended family, started up a Dungeons & Dragons club at my kids' school, and taught neighborhood kids how to build games in [PICO-8](https://www.lexaloffle.com/pico-8.php).

-My joy of programming was with me too as I participated in [The Recurse Center](https://www.recurse.com/) (a programmer's retreat), became a student of the Rust programming language, and explored the WebAssembly ecosystem: porting [Doom](https://en.wikipedia.org/wiki/Doom_(1993_video_game)) to WASM to run the game in the browser and building a parser of the WASM binary format.
+My joy of programming also never left my side as I participated in [The Recurse Center](https://www.recurse.com/) (a programmer's retreat), became a student of the Rust programming language, and explored the WebAssembly ecosystem: porting [Doom](https://en.wikipedia.org/wiki/Doom_(1993_video_game)) to WASM to run the game in the browser and building a parser of the WASM binary format.